Ways narcissists manipulate your thoughts.

 How to disarm, ask them questions about them, try to strike up a two-way conversation.
 When they do take the conversation onto all about them, if their stories seem off, trust your judgment.

-They want everyone to know they are better than others, that they are superior most narcissistic people want to show off about any skill they have, the knowledge they know, achievements they’ve made, they feel superior to all others.
+They want everyone to know they are better than others, that they are superior.
+Most selfish people want to show off about any skill they have, the knowledge they know, achievements they’ve made, they feel superior to all others.
 They might lie about homes or cars they own.
 They might bombard you with information you know nothing about, so you don’t know if they are right or wrong.

 How to notice, this one is tricky as you’re usually in the relationship more in-depth than you should be, and like to give them the benefit of the doubt.
 When someone becomes overly aggressive, or harmful or Twists things onto to you, when they are getting an opinion across, remain positive, add jokes if you can.